 What are the Signs of Nursing Home Abuse & Neglect?

 Red flags of abuse and neglect include: the development of pressure sores, particularly on the buttock and heels; sudden behavioral changes or moody, angry, withdrawn, or upset behavior; clothing that is dirty or bloody; joints that are stiff or stuck in one position; bruising, cuts, fractures or burns; sexually transmitted diseases; sudden weight loss; of the appearance of being overly medicated or fatigued.

-Pay attention to how staff acts around you and your family member or loved one when you visit.
+Pay attention to how staff acts around you and your family member or elderly relative when you visit.
 Do they refuse you on some visits or seem annoyed by your presence?
 Does your loved one act differently when they’re present?
 These may be warning signs that your loved one is a victim of nursing home neglect and abuse.

-What Should I do if I Suspect Mistreatment (and how to Report Poor Nursing Home Care)?
+What Should I Do if I Suspect Mistreatment (and how to Report Poor Care)?

 When you learn that a loved one has been injured or a victim of abuse at skilled nursing facility in Chicago, Illinois there are accompanying feelings of anger, frustration and possibly guilt.
 You likely have questions about the circumstances involved and are looking for answers about how it occurred.
 Reporting a situation to the Illinois Department of Public Health (IDPH) can initiate the process of getting the answers you need.

-When a report of poor nursing home care is reported to IDPH, it will trigger an investigation where state nursing home inspectors or ‘surveyors’ are deployed to the facility where an incident took place.
-State nursing home surveyors have the capacity to review a patient’s medical chart and interview staff members who have information about a specific incident episode of neglect.
+When a report of poor care is reported to IDPH, it will trigger an investigation where state nursing inspectors or ‘surveyors’ are deployed to the facility where an incident took place.
+State surveyors have the capacity to review a patient’s medical chart and interview staff members who have information about a specific incident episode of neglect.

 After the survey is complete, a written report will be issued and a determination of a violation of inpatient care will be determined as being substantiated or not.
 While the findings of a specific violation are generally not considered to be admissible in court from an evidence perspective, the content of the report can be particularly useful when proceeding with neglect lawsuits.